mfmullen/PhaseUnwrapping/README.md

 # PhaseUnwrapping
-2D and 3D phase unwrapping plugins for Matlab
+2D phase unwrapping plugin for Matlab

+To compile in Matlab, type
+mex phaseUnwrap2D.cpp

+then for a given wrapped (double) phase image, type unwrapped = phaseUnwrap2D(wrapped);

-Updating to C++ in the works.
+to get the unwrapped image.